sanjaysaini1/getcleandataassignment/README.md

 3. CodeBook.md  - CodeBook describes the raw data,variables in the tidy data and the transformations done on the raw data set to create the tidy data.

-4. tidy-data.dat - Result file containing tidy data which will be generated on running the run_analysis.R script
+4. tidy-data.txt - Result file containing tidy data which will be generated on running the run_analysis.R script

 How to Run
 ------------